fboundy/ha_solis_overview/README.md

 - Connect to SolisCloud (data at 5-minute intervals)
 - Control the inverter via SolisClud remote control (https://solis-service.solisinverters.com/en/support/solutions/articles/44002373796-inverter-remote-control-application)
-- Connect to Home Assistant using the read-only API integration at 5 5-minute refresh: (https://github.com/hultenvp/solis-sensor)
+- Connect to Home Assistant using the read-only API integration at a 5-minute refresh: (https://github.com/hultenvp/solis-sensor)

 Without additional hardware or its firmware modification, you cannot directly connect to Home Assistant via Modbus TCP.